pgalko/BambooAI/README.md

 The Pincone vector db is optional.
 If you don want to use it, you dont need to do anything.
 If you have an account with Pinecone and would like to use the knowledge base and ranking features, you will be required to setup ```PINECONE_API_KEY``` envirooment variable, and set the 'vector_db' parameter to True.
 The vector db index is created upon first execution.

 The Google Search is also optional.
 If you don want to use it, you dont need to do anything.
 If you have an account with Serper and would like to use the Google Search functionality, you will be required to setup and account with ": https://serper.dev/", and set ```SERPER_API_KEY``` environment variable, and set the 'search_tool' parameter to True.
+By default bambooai can only scrape websites with HTML content.
+However it is also capable of using Selenium with ChromeDriver, which is much more powerfull.
+To enable this functionality you will need to manualy download a version of ChromeDriver that matches your version of the Chrome browser, store it on the filesystem and create an environment variable ```SELENIUM_WEBDRIVER_PATH``` with a path to your ChromeDriver.
+BambooAI wil pick it up automaticaly, and use Selenium for all scraping tasks.

 **Local Open Source Models**